Tutorial: Task List

 }

-You should see Hello, terminal! centred in a dark terminal.
+Run it with go run . — you should see Hello, terminal! centred in a dark terminal.
 Press Esc to quit.

 NewCanvas owns the tcell screen and event loop.
 WithBody sets the component that fills the middle of the screen.
 WithTheme propagates a colour scheme to every component in the tree.